What is Alcohol Addiction?

 Medications used in alcohol addiction treatment

-Numerous different medications have been developed to deal with various aspects of alcohol addiction: some are intended to reduce and eventually prevent drinking altogether, while others address specific aspects of withdrawal to alleviate those symptoms and make withdrawal a safer process.
-However, while many of these medications can be procured independently (for instance, via the dark web) it is extremely dangerous to take any addiction medication without medical advice.
+Numerous different medications have been developed to deal with various aspects of alcohol addiction: some are intended to reduce and eventually prevent drinking altogether, while others address specific aspects of withdrawal to alleviate those symptoms and make a withdrawal a safer process.
+However, while many of these medications can be procured independently it is extremely dangerous to take any addiction medication without medical advice.
 Do not self-medicate: speak with your GP and/or an addiction specialist about medications which may help you.

 Outlook for alcoholics

 Living with an alcohol addiction can be very distressing – and the importance of alcohol in today’s society, and its ubiquity, can make alcoholics feel that there is no escape from their condition.
 However, this is not the case: with the right help, you can overcome your addiction and go on to lead a long, happy, healthy, abstinent life.

 - In the UK, over 80% of adults drink alcohol at least occasionally; 4% of men and 3% of women drink at least 50 and 35 units of alcohol respectively per week.

 - Of Britons who drink alcohol, 27% are classed as binge drinkers.

 - At least 21% of men and 13% of women aged 65 and over in the UK drink alcohol at least five days a week.

 - In England in 2017 there were 5,843 alcohol specific deaths.